MaSieS4Fun/SteamOS-Ubuntu/README.md

 | password | `steam` |

 # Decky Loader

 - For Decky Loader to work, you need to install an x86_64-to-ARM instruction translation layer on the system.
-- In the "ARM-Manager" application menu, you will find installation scripts for BOX64 and FEXEmu.
+- In the "ARM-Manager" application menu, you will find installation scripts for BOX64 or FEXEmu.

 # Installation:
 - First, install [ROCKNIX ABL](https://github.com/ROCKNIX/abl).